tasmota/docs/docs/devices/CSL-aplic-WDP-303075.md

 * SRU 5VDC SDA - Relais

 ## GPIO0
 You need to solder a wire to the test-point on the TYWE2S  Module to be able to enter the flashmode.
-The Resest Pin has no function for that purpose.
+The Reset Pin has no function for that purpose.

 ### Device Images
 ![SmartPlug](https://user-images.githubusercontent.com/24415462/46573064-ec7e3300-c98f-11e8-827e-15c7e803ece5.png)